Two RV Gypsies: Full-Time RVers

 The Village of Terryville, where most residents live, is on the eastern edge of Litchfield County and an easy commute to Bristol.
 The village of Plymouth is on the western side of the township.
 The town also has a business park and some factories.

-Karen & Lee lived in Terryville, Connecticut in the 70's - the photo at the right shows an early stage of their house that Lee designed and built.
-As Professional Travelers, they drove by the house in 2008 and discovered that although the people who bought it from them still live there, the house is now up for sale.
+Karen and Lee Duquette lived in Terryville, Connecticut in the 1970's - the photo at the right shows an early stage of their house that Lee designed and built himself on two-acres of land.
+The two RV Gypsies drove by the house in 2008 and discovered that although the people who bought it from them still live there, the house was up for sale.
 The only outside changes made was to paint the wood blue and add blue shutters to the upstairs windows.

 Terryville house